xboltzmann/home/docs/blog/posts/italy-switzerland.md

 A very productive day of exploring and lots of walking (30K steps).

+# Lugano-Paradiso-Locarno-Lucerne, Switzerland : June 7 - June 14

-## June 7 : Day 3: Departure
+## June 7: Day 3: Departure
 We depart from Milan today and drive up to Lugano, Switzerland (70ish-minutes from where we stayed, insanely close).

 TBC

+Full-day spa in Locarno at [Termali Salini & Spa Locarno](https://www.aqua-spa-resorts.ch/en/termali-salini-spa-locarno)

+# Como, Italy : June 14 - June 16

-# Lugano & Paradiso, Switzerland : June 7 - June 14
+# Gargnano, Italy : June 16 - June 19